14.05, 16 — 20.05, 23 — 26.05, 30.05 — 01.06.2024

 Practical details

-The mobile installation can be seen at several locations, on the dates and times specified below: on three Thursdays at the Monument voor de Oorlogsduif/au Pigeon-Soldat, on three Fridays in the square behind the KVS BOL and on seven other dates at Boulevard d'Ypres 20.
+The mobile installation can be seen at several locations, on the dates and times specified below (at the Monument voor de Oorlogsduif/au Pigeon-Soldat, in the square behind the KVS BOL or at Boulevard d'Ypres 20).
 Outside these hours, you can also see the vehicle parked at Boulevard d'Ypres 20 (through the glass door).
+The programme is subject to change in case of rain.

 read more